Infinitesimally rigid Lie foliations with dense leaves: Introduction

-Infinitesimally rigid foliations are the natural candidates for actual rigidity.
-This philosophy is embodied by a deep theorem due to Hamilton \cite{Hamilton} which shows that rigidity is implied by a strong version of infinitesimal rigidity, namely the existence of ``tame'' homotopy operators for the complex $\big(\Omega^{\bullet}(\mathcal{F},N\mathcal{F}),d_{\nabla}\big)$.
-Hamilton proceeds by constructing such operators for the Hausdorff foliations mentioned above, leading to his aforementioned rigidity result.
-El Kacimi Alaoui and Nicolau proved their rigidity result via the same method, establishing that the cohomology $H^{1}(\mathcal{F},N\mathcal{F})$ vanishes ``tamely'' for the foliations $\mathcal{F}$ they consider.

 Our paper is motivated by Hamilton's work \cite{Hamilton}.
-While Hamilton could only apply his method to the class of Hausdorff foliations -- i.e. Riemannian foliations with all leaves compact -- he suggests that there should be more examples of rigid Riemannian foliations.
-We aim to make the first step in this direction by looking for infinitesimally rigid Riemannian foliations that are not Hausdorff.
+While Hamilton could only apply his method to the class of Hausdorff foliations -- i.e. Riemannian foliations with all leaves compact -- he suggests there should be more examples of rigid Riemannian foliations.
+We aim to make a contribution in this direction by constructing the first examples of infinitesimally rigid Riemannian foliations that are not Hausdorff.
 Rather than considering arbitrary Riemannian foliations, we will focus on the distinguished subclass of Lie foliations.
 This is justified by Molino's structure theory \cite{Molino}, which reduces the study of Riemannian foliations on compact manifolds to that of Lie foliations with dense leaves.
 From this point of view, Lie foliations with dense leaves are the most elementary kind of Riemannian foliations.

 \begin{goal} Construct infinitesimally rigid Lie foliations with dense leaves on compact manifolds. \end{goal}

 In \S\ref{sec:two}, we review some background about infinitesimal rigidity and Lie foliations.
 Let us only recall here that a Lie foliation $\mathcal{F}$ is a foliation whose transversal structure is modeled on a Lie group.
 Equivalently, the tangent distribution of $\mathcal{F}$ is given by the kernel of a non-singular, Lie algebra valued one-form $\omega\in\Omega^{1}(M,\mathfrak{g})$ satisfying the Maurer-Cartan equation.
 The prototypical example is the foliation defined by a flat connection on a principal bundle.